 Taylor Swift stays at No. 1, and foils Ye in the process

 This week’s look at the pop charts brings another week at No. 1 for Taylor Swift’s indomitable The Tortured Poets Department, whose sales have surged thanks to a flurry of discount-priced digital variants.
 Those efforts just happened to hold Swift nemesis Ye (formerly Kanye West, formerly a chart-topper) out of No. 1 — a coincidence, no doubt.
-Elsewhere, the top five songs remain exactly the same, the race for song of the summer enters its final laps and Chappell Roan keeps creeping up the chart nearly a year after the release of The Rise and Fall of a Midwest Princess.
+Elsewhere, the Top 5 songs remain exactly the same, the race for song of the summer enters its final laps, and Chappell Roan keeps creeping up the chart nearly a year after the release of The Rise and Fall of a Midwest Princess.

 TOP ALBUMS